rodneystoleair/Siberia/README.md

 Two options:

 -   Start a RStudio project and compile scripts one by one.
-We recommend to compile them completely.
+We recommend compiling them completely.

 -   Uncomment a "setwd(..." line in 01_data_loading.R, add your path and compile scripts one by one.

-    For now, repository works with given data, original data from the paper is not yet provided (except for EMPD2 modern pollen samples).
-In order to use with custom data, you should load it as Excel sheets (.xlsx) in directories:
+    For now, the repository works with the given data, original data from the paper is not yet provided (except for EMPD2 modern pollen samples).
+In order to use it with custom data, you should load it as Excel sheets (.xlsx) in directories:

 1.  **Fossil data**: `data/fossil/fossil_%object_name%.xlsx`
 2.  **Chronology**: `data/fossil/ages_%object_name%.xlsx`